ntoll/ntoll.github.io/article/victorian-python-allegory/index.md

 first Python programming conventions and exhibitions.
 They eventually instigated the Royal Society of Python (RSP) whose first patron was the [Prince of Wales](https://en.wikipedia.org/wiki/Edward_VII).
 Even today, the post-nominals FRSP (fellow of the Royal Society of Python) are widely established as a much sought after recognition of professional success.

-Of course, the earliest Python programmers were exclusively gentleman amateurs ~ men with the education and financial means to pursue an interest in computing for the love of it, rather than for financial gain.
-Often they would meet to informally discuss their work in the coffee houses and gentlemen's clubs of London.
-Such activity soon led to the formation of The Pythian Club in 1863 (the forerunner of the Royal Society of Python) and the publication of technical papers written by club members and published in its journal, The Pythian Exposition Pamphlet ([PEP](https://peps.python.org/)).
+Of course, the earliest Python programmers were exclusively gentleman amateurs ~ men with the education and financial means to pursue an interest in computing, for the love of it rather than for financial gain.
+They often met to informally discuss their work in the coffee houses and gentlemen's clubs of London.
+Such activity soon led to the formation of The Pythian Club in 1863 (the forerunner of the Royal Society of Python) and the publication of technical papers, written by club members and published in its journal, The Pythian Exposition Pamphlet ([PEP](https://peps.python.org/)).

 Much innovative and creative energy was shared in those early years.
 While some